wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     (5) A reference in this section to a member includes a reference to a person who was a member of the consumer complaints system at the relevant time but is no longer a member at the time of the application or order.

-    Section 155L: inserted, on 1 July 2011, by [section 23][693] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+    Section 155L: inserted, on 1 July 2011, by [section 23][695] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 155M Offence to fail to comply with District Court order

-*   (1) A member or former member of a consumer complaints system who, knowing that the member or former member is subject to an order made under [section 155L][384], fails to comply with the order, or fails to comply with the order within the time or in the manner required by the order, commits an offence and is liable on summary conviction to a fine not exceeding $100,000\.
+*   (1) A member or former member of a consumer complaints system who, knowing that the member or former member is subject to an order made under [section 155L][384], fails to comply with the order, or fails to comply with the order within the time or in the manner required by the order, commits an offence and is liable on conviction to a fine not exceeding $100,000\.

     (2) Nothing in this section applies to an order or part of an order of a District Court referred to in [section 155L(4)][384].

-    Section 155M: inserted, on 1 July 2011, by [section 23][693] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+    Section 155M: inserted, on 1 July 2011, by [section 23][695] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

+    Section 155M(1): amended, on 1 July 2013, pursuant to [section 413][661] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 156 Notices to be in writing